D-PLACE/dplace-dataset-pulotu/README.md

-# Database of Pacific Religions
+# Database of Austronesian Religions

 ## How to cite